Allow yourself enough time

 Build your proposal-writing team

 Convene a working group to discuss the outline idea.
 Consider roles and responsibilities – above all agree who is to co-ordinate the proposal (write it, take ownership of it, carry it forward…).
 Consider the composition of the team – internal and external members – the primary determinants must be reputation, track record and academic expertise – be tactical but be sure you can work with them.
-Varied skills are the most use when it comes to running the project.
+Varied skills are most useful when it comes to running the project.

 Consider Impact

 Who is going to benefit from the outcomes of the research?
-What difference is the research going to make to the well-being of society at large – individuals, organisations, nations?
+What difference is the research going to make to the wellbeing of society at large – individuals, organisations, nations?
 How can you demonstrate this impact?
 Note that Impact is very different from the simple dissemination of findings.

 Consider Originality and Outputs